 As we approach the colder months ahead, we wanted to share with you the steps we have taken to protect you this winter season.
 Our exclusive Cold Weather Program (CWP) ensures that Love’s diesel fuel delivers the industry’s highest level of quality and cold weather performance.

-Love’s works with Power Service to deliver an exclusive CWP that includes the use of detergent, cold flow and deicer fuel additives, to protect your fuel system all winter long.
+Love’s works with Power Service Diesel Additives to deliver an exclusive CWP that includes the use of detergent, cold flow, deicer fuel additives and No. 1 diesel blending, to protect your fuel system all winter long.
 We start our CWP early in the season when temperatures are approaching 32°F to offer you more complete protection.
-Our program runs until April 1, 2023 or later if required, so you can be assured that throughout the entire winter, from Texas to Minnesota, and everywhere between, Love’s Quality Fuel will deliver the most advanced protection to keep your tractors operating smoothly without costly downtime.
+Our program runs until April 1, 2024 or later if required, so you can be assured that throughout the entire winter, from Texas to Minnesota, and everywhere between, Love’s Quality Fuel will deliver the most advanced protection to keep your tractors operating smoothly without costly downtime.

 Some of the most common questions we receive with regard to our winter program include:

 Q: What performance does Love’s CWP deliver?